A pandemic can be a scary time for parents and children alike and with everything that’s going on, it’s only natural to

-Most modern countries are prepared to deal with emergencies such as this, the UK is particularly well-placed, and it already has medical facilities on stand-by to treat patients who are at risk of carrying the virus.
-Young people should be confident that any confirmed cases will be isolated and treated quickly.
+Most modern countries are prepared to deal with emergencies such as this, the UK is particularly well-placed, and the NHS is doing everything they can to treat patients and many former health care workers have volunteered to help.

 Explain words to them that they may not have heard before:

 Offer practical advice:

 These are easy habits for young people to adopt and should help them feel as though they’re able to avoid getting a cold or flu.